heki-11/gurobi-in-simulink/README.md

             By Heejin Kim (heejink@umich.edu)
 *******************************************************************

-I was so frustrated that there was no clear step-by-step guide on how to use Gurobi libraries in Simulink on anywhere in the Internet (for hardware implementation settings).
-After spending whole 3 days, I just created a guide myself.
+I was so frustrated that there was no clear step-by-step guide on how to use Gurobi libraries in Simulink in anywhere on the Internet (for hardware implementation settings).
+After spending three whole days, I just created a guide myself.
 So here it is.

 **1. Pre-requisites**